jArumugam/Dirichlet-Idiots/README.md

 Concise visual representation of text

 This is my project on text visualization.
-Here is a summary of books titles words I have reffered to.

 ### Here is a temproal evolution of words from the book titles I have referred to
 <center>